 Background & Professional Activities

-Chris is a very strong advocate for the National Weather Service and is an administrator for the Protect the National Weather Service Facebook page.
 Chris is a full member of the American Meteorological Society, a corporate member of the National Weather Association (NWA), serves on the NWA Social Media Committee, and is an Honorary Member of the National Weather Service Employee’s Organization (NWSEO).

 As an undergraduate student, Chris worked as a research assistant at the National Severe Storm’s Laboratory in Norman, Oklahoma (1992 through 1995).
 Chris participated in a number of projects within the realm of severe convection, including thunderstorms and tornadoes.
 Chris was also a team leader in the original Project VORTEX (Verification of the Origins of Rotation in Tornadoes Experiment) in 1994 and 1995.
 Chris is eternally grateful to Dr. Bob Maddox, the Director of the NSSL from 1986 to 1996, for procuring the funds for Chris’ graduate studies.
 Subsequently, Chris continued as a graduate research assistant at the National Severe Storms Laboratory from 1995 through 1998 studying winter storm dynamics and winter weather climatology.